wso2/docs-is/en/docs/deploy/migrate/migrate-to-5110.md

 ---

-## Steps to migrate to 5.11.0
+## Steps to migrate to 5.12.0

-Once all the above prerequisites have been met, follow the instructions given below to migrate to the latest version.
+Once all the above prerequisites are met, follow the instructions given below to migrate to the latest version.

 1. If you have manually added any custom OSGI bundles to the `          <OLD_IS_HOME>/repository/components/dropins         `